-In order to book a slot to speak at this meeting of the Employment Committee, please contact 01622 602743 or by email to committeeservices@maidstone.gov.uk by 5 p.m. one clear working day before the meeting.
+In order to speak at this meeting, please contact Democratic Services using the contact details above, by 5 p.m. one clear working day before the meeting, i.e. by 5 p.m. on 24 January 2019.
 If asking a question, you will need to provide the full text in writing.
 If making a statement, you will need to tell us which agenda item you wish to speak on.
 Please note that slots will be allocated on a first come, first served basis.